jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

         WFLYSRV0010: Deployed "jboss-cluster-ha-singleton-service.jar" (runtime-name : "jboss-cluster-ha-singleton-service.jar")

+   NOTE: You will see the following warnings in both server logs when you deploy the application.
+You can ignore them.

+        WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the send buffer of socket ManagedDatagramSocketBinding was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the receive buffer of socket ManagedDatagramSocketBinding was set to 20MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)
+        WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the send buffer of socket ManagedMulticastSocketBinding was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        WARN  [org.jgroups.protocols.UDP] (MSC service thread 1-6) JGRP000015: the receive buffer of socket ManagedMulticastSocketBinding was set to 25MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)

 8. The timer started on the server instance will log a message every 10 seconds.
 If you stop the `EAP7_HOME_1` server, you see messages in the `EAP7_HOME_2` server console indicating it is now the singleton provider.

         WFLYCLSV0003: localhost elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service